ChrisP1118/PreventPwnedPasswords/docs/privacy-policy.md

 * We do not store or collect any contact information, and will not (and can not) contact you.
 * You can uninstall the extension at any point to stop the transmission of hashes to Have I Been Pwned.

+## How Have I Been Pwned protects your data

 Be sure to also review the [Have I Been Pwned FAQ](https://haveibeenpwned.com/FAQs) for details on how that service uses and safeguards your data.

+## Our open source commitment

+Prevent Pwned Passwords is open source.
+You can [view the code on GitHub](https://github.com/ChrisP1118/PreventPwnedPasswords).
+This is an important part of our commitment to your privacy -- you can review our code and make sure we do exactly what we say.